rsksmart/rsk-powhsm/middleware/README.md

 ### Ledger Manager

 The Ledger manager is the main middleware component for the Ledger powHSM implementation.
 Its role is to provide a high-level abstraction layer over the low-level powHSM dongle USB interface.
 It does this by starting a TCP service in a certain interface and port and implementing the [protocol](../docs/protocol.md) on top by means of interactions with the connected powHSM dongle.
-The entrypoint to the powHSM manager is the `manager_ledger.py` script.
+The entrypoint to the Ledger powHSM manager is the `manager_ledger.py` script.
 In order to start it, issue:

 ```
 (mware)> python manager_ledger.py